wp-plugins/wp-rss-multi-importer/readme.txt

 === WP RSS Multi Importer ===
 Contributors: allenweiss
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M6GC7V8BARAJL
-Tags: rss, atom, feeds, aggregation, aggregator, import, syndication, autoblog Requires at least: 3.0
+Tags: rss, atom, feeds, aggregation, aggregator, import, syndication, autoblog, widget Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.5.2
-Stable tag: 2.58
+Stable tag: 2.60
 Imports & merges multiple feeds.
 Make blog posts or display on a page, excerpts w/ images, 8 templates, categorize and more.

 == Description ==

-All-In-One solution for importing, merging and showing RSS and Atom feeds on your Wordpress site.
-Using this plugin you can do 5 things (separately or at the same time):
+All-In-One solution for importing, merging and displaying RSS and Atom feeds on your Wordpress site.
+Using this plugin you can do 3 things (separately or at the same time):

 <blockquote>
 <ul>
-<li>Display the aggregated feed items in one of **8 different templates that you can customize** </li>
+<li>Display the aggregated feed items on a page in one of **8 different templates that you can customize** </li>
-<li>**Categorize the feeds** so that you can show different feeds on different pages</li>
 <li>**Create blog posts (autoblog)** from the feed items so readers can comment on them</li>
-<li>**Output an RSS feed** so that your users can consume the aggregated feeds you create</li>
-<li>Display the aggregated feed items in a widget, in one of 3 different ways</li>
+<li>Display the aggregated feed items in a theme widget, in one of 3 different displays</li>
 </ul>
 </blockquote>

 = Newest Features =

-Feed to Post has option to make the image into a Featured Image.
-Filtering option added.
+Feed to Post has options to make the image into a Featured Image and auto-remove posts.

 = See How It Works =